tlynar/tlynar.github.io/bio.md

-# Biography
+# Biography - Timothy Lynar

-Timothy is a researcher and practitioner in Cyber security and Computer Science, with a passion for innovation.
+I completed a PhD in energy conservation in distributed computing in 2011.
+From 2011 - 2019  I worked at IBM research as a research staff member and master inventor.
+There I worked on a huge breadth of projects in areas including: Machine learning, HPC resource allocation, weather modelling, psylid spread modelling, and cyber security.
+I also produced a fair amount of IP and lead the intellectual property development team for the lab in my capacity as an IBM Master Inventor.

+I am currently a Senior lecturer and Program coordinator for the Masters of Cyber Security) at UNSW @ ADFA.

 I have a strong record in development, research, and innovation.
-With proven experience in research and development with a specialised focus in Cyber security, IoT, modelling, resource allocation, simulation, and high-performance distributed computing; combined with exceptional experience in networking, and systems administration.
-I possess a diverse breadth of industry experience with both local and world-leading institutions, reinforced with sophisticated technical knowledge of both existing and emerging trends and concepts.
+With proven experience in research and development with a specialised focus in Cyber security, modelling, resource allocation, simulation, and high-performance distributed computing; combined with experience in networking, and systems administration.

-His current research interests include:
+Explore my current research interests and publications via my google scholar:

-The application of machine learning to cyber security and the application of the epidemiological approach to cyber security.

 [Google Scholar](https://scholar.google.com.au/citations?user=WnomXK8AAAAJ)